logo Capitol 6000

 Early copies are Compo-pressed, sleeve is neither Parrs nor Ever Reddy.
 This LP cashed in on the «Paul Is Dead» craze and was deleted quickly.
 Early discs use a European Polydor stamper)

 Early copies are RCA-pressed with Ever-Reddy printer logo on spine.
-Modern Graphics covers came with Compo-pressed disc & a sticker on the shrink wrap that was a green Apple shape with text «Hey Jude» and the catalogue number ** EMI Music Canada lists original release date as 1970 February 26 ** (AGREE)
+Modern Graphics covers came with Compo-pressed disc & a sticker on the shrink wrap that was a green Apple shape with text «Hey Jude» and the catalogue number.
+COvers bears the "SO" number on all copies. ** EMI Music Canada lists original release date as 1970 February 26 ** (AGREE)

 Early Modern Graphics covers came with a sticker on the shrink wrap that listed the tracks and text stating «includes 160-page full-color» book -notethe US spelling of the «color» as opposed to the Canadian «colour» leading me to assume that these stickers may have been made in the USA !
 Early copies are either Compo or RCA pressed.
 Modern Graphics LP sleeves have a white border around the pictures on the back, other LP sleeves have no printer markings and do not have the white border around the pictures on the back of the LP sleeve, these sleeves housed a Compo-pressed disc.
 Early books include a transparent sticker that corrects publisher credits.
 An 8-track tape was also issued using the 6351 catalogue number but to date no 8-track box sets have been verified although they may exist ** EMI Music Canada lists original release date as 1970 May 18 ** (AGREE)